 Editor’s note: Before Resume Revivalist, there was The Spicy Meatball—a blog about relationships, career, money, and health.
 Even though I don’t write for that blog anymore, I thought it would be fun to share some of the best posts here because most of them are just as relevant today as they were in 2012.
 I’ve updated the links in the post but maintained most of the original content.
 Enjoy.

 I’ll be doing more marketing and less copywriting, which leaves me plenty of brain space to come up with great posts for The Spicy Meatball.

 Not only did I get a new job, but I actually got two second job interviews and a job offer in one week.
-Way beyond my expectations.

 Here’s how I did it.

-I wrote an effective resume
+I wrote a perfect professional resume

 Lots of us think that having a great resume means that it’s organized with no spelling mistakes and that it outlines all of your responsibilities from your previous jobs.

 That means you have to put in a lot more effort to dig deep and figure out what makes you a unique candidate for the open position.

 I expanded my job search

 Not only do they bring the jobs to you, but it weeds out the jobs you have no interest in.

 If you’re a job seeker and you’re not on LinkedIn, leave this page (temporarily) and go sign up for an account.

-I never gave up
+I never gave up job searching

 I also wanted a job offer that included making more money.
-And I know I wanted a position in marketing.

 No matter how long it took, those were my criteria for leaving my current job.

 I liked where I worked, so my new position had to meet my long-term goals for me to make a move.

 If it took me 5 years to get a new job, so be it.

 The point was that I never stopped looking until I found the one that met all my needs and wants.

 I had confidence and landed second job interviews

 Once I started my search, I received at least one call a week for an interview.

 Most of the positions I applied for were ones where I didn’t know anyone at the company, so I was shocked at how much my phone was ringing for me to interview.

 But once I remembered that they called me because I’m a great candidate, I had the confidence to walk in and do my best.

 In my second job interview, I wasn’t concerned about whether or not I was answering the questions the “right” way.

 When I left an interview thinking, “This is the one,” I knew where I fit.

 And one company did.